BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/playing_the_game.md

 Most Detachment types can move in any direction and finish their move facing in a direction of the controlling player's choice.
 However, some Detachment types have some restrictions on their movement - the most common example is Titans, which have a number of unique rules covered [on page 75](../legions_imperialis_rules/titans.md).

-A Movement characteristic of '-' means models in the Detachment cannot move, and the characteristic cannot be modified in any way.
+~~A Movement characteristic of '-' means models in the Detachment cannot move, and the characteristic cannot be modified in any way.~~ <span style="color: darkmagenta">A Movement characteristic of '-' means models in the Detachment cannot move, cannot Embark or Disembark from a Transport and the characteristic cannot be modified in any way.
+If such a model is required to Withdraw from a Combat, it is destroyed</span>

 #### No Orders in the Movement Phase